google/WebFundamentals/src/content/en/showcase/case-study/net-a-porter.markdown

 the company could take components and apply them to the way they write code for their web properties.
-Because of the many pages and sub-properties that fall under NET-A-PORTER &mdash; and the different teams that manage those pages — the engineers knew it didn’t make sense to start from scratch with a new technology that would require getting rid of their existing stack.
+Because of the many pages and sub-properties that fall under NET-A-PORTER &mdash; and the different teams that manage those pages &mdash; the engineers knew it didn’t make sense to start from scratch with a new technology that would require getting rid of their existing stack.
 An ideal solution would let them layer on new components and add to pages as additional components were created.
 Components would need to be able to